Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 Coffee beans all taste very different.
 There isn’t one coffee bean that tastes exactly the same as another kind.

-The coffee characteristics differ greatly between the coffee roasts and origins.
-The best way to try different coffees is to find a local coffee roaster that offers a ton of different coffees.
+The best way to try different coffees is to find a local coffee roaster that offers a wide variety of coffees.
 This way, you can choose a different coffee each time you visit them.

 Recommended coffee roast for Chemex

-Brewing with a Chemex gives you a lot of options regarding coffee roast.
-Most people like medium roasted coffee beans best for Chemex.
-But lightly roasted coffee beans from a small farm with a limited batch are a popular choice as well.
+Most people prefer medium roasted coffee beans for Chemex.
+But lightly roasted coffee beans from a small farm with a limited batch are also popular.

 This is why I highly recommend starting with a medium roasted coffee.